lpolovets/lpolovets.github.io/strategic-narrative-infrastructure/README.md

 > Neon-colored washing machines are a bold reindustrialization play to reassert American dominance in the domestic appliance battlespace by transforming mundane laundry units into high-visibility morale infrastructure.
 By integrating vibrant, signal-amplifying exteriors into core cleaning hardware, this platform enhances household readiness, strengthens manufacturing differentiation against foreign adversaries, and ensures our homefront operates with unmistakable operational flair in contested consumer environments.

-Please check it out [here](https://chatgpt.com/g/g-6822735f9fd4819198d6d07f9bb59ae3-american-dynamism-copy-editor){:target="_blank" rel="noopener"} -- and don't forget to thank us when you raised your $50m friends and family round from a large multistage VC.
+Please check it out [here](https://chatgpt.com/g/g-6822735f9fd4819198d6d07f9bb59ae3-american-dynamism-copy-editor){:target="_blank" rel="noopener"} -- and don't forget to thank us when you raise your $50m friends and family round from a large multistage VC.

-You can check out our some of our bold prior VC initiatives [here](https://humbaventures.com/af).
+You can check out some of our bold prior VC initiatives [here](https://humbaventures.com/af).